 What is the ‘day before’ protocol?

 The day before your colonoscopy patients will drink only clear liquids and take some mild laxatives in the late afternoon.
 Clear liquids include water, Gatorade (not red or purple), coffee (no milk), tea, clear juice (NO PULP) clear vegetable broth and Jell-O. Do not drink anything that is red or purple.
 Patients can have as many clear liquid drinks as they wish to promote hydration and a clean colon.
-Patients will receive explicit instructions from your department or gastroenterologist.
+Patients will receive explicit instructions from the serving GI department or gastroenterologist.

 Why do I have to follow a ‘day before’ protocol if I’m getting Lavage Bowel Preparation?